www.copernican.solutions

 Picture

-The focus of the MBA/Business/Organization Transition Group is to orient participants to the organizational and emotional challenges that are typically encountered during their transition into an MBA program, the business world, or a combination of the two.
+The focus of the Young Adult Transition Group is to orient participants to the organizational and emotional challenges that are typically encountered during their transition into an MBA program, the business world, or a combination of the two.

 • Developing "Industrial Grade" enhanced executive function skills that will promote success in school, job, & entrepreneurial settings